wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***No truth.***

 ***" "A feller gets news from Indians and cowboys without knowin' who handed it on to who, an' you take the main idee for truth.
 All I'd want to make a trade on is that right now Newton's somewhere back toward the border." "*** ***- <ins>Captives Of The Desert</ins>, Chap.
 15, Zane Grey, 1925-6***

+# ***Currency speculators for war.
+Copernicus for measuring value.***

+## **"Nations have had to face this danger of what is called "inflation" following the recent war.
+The same thing happened in sixteenth-century Prussia, following the long series of wars between Poland and the Order [of Teutonic Knights]. ...**
+## **The trouble in Prussia was that the coinage had become very debased, the various authorities seeking a temporary financial advantage by putting less and less gold and silver into the coins that they issued.
+This drove up prices and made foreign trade almost impossible, as foreigners would not take the worthless coins ...
+Common action was called for to  put things right; but each state - the Poles, the Prussians, the Order, and even each big city, such as Torun and Danzig - clung jealously to its own right to coin it's own money.
+Attempts to get agreement had always broken down.**
+## Copernicus ... was all in favor of a *monetary union* of all the states concerned: they should all agree to have the same coins; ... each coin was to contain a guaranteed weight of precious metal ... .
+## **Copernicus seems to have drawn up some notes ... in 1519.
+He made them the basis of a report ... to the Prussian Diet held in 1522 ...
+He later drew up a revised and enlarged version ... for ... the Diet of 1528.
+The agitation for reform dragged on.
+The statesmen listened to the astronomer's advice.
+But the opposition of those who were profiting by the existing state of affairs was too strong, and nothing came of it."** ***- <ins>The World of Copernicus (Sun, Stand Thou Still)</ins>, Angus Armitage, 1947, Chap.
+24. The Diseases of Money***